Best Road Trips in the UK

 ADVENTURE TIP

 Know who to call in an emergency.
-If you experience a vehicle issue whilst on the road, know in advance who to call and how to get hold of them.
 That way, you're always prepared, even in the worst-case scenario.

 The Norfolk Coast

-If you live within driving distance of Norfolk, you can drive the coastline in a day.
+If you live within driving distance of Norfolk, you can cover the coastline in a day.
 It's a 60-mile route taking you from Kings Lynn to Mundesley.
-Hug the coast to make the most of this journey and plan your stops where there's stuff to see.
+Follow the coast to make the most of this journey, and plan your stops where there's plenty to see.

 Suggested Stops